SumoLogic/sumologic-documentation/docs/dashboards-new/panels/map-charts.md

 * Colors of map markers cannot be changed.
 :::

-## Connection map
+## Missile map

-Connection map depicts the points of origin of potential threats and the target destinations.
+Missile map depicts the points of origin and target destinations of the data.
 This map helps you to visualize the relationships between these sources and destinations, providing insights into the pathways that threats may follow.
 By visualizing, the connections between threat sources and target destinations, you can enhance your risk assessment, threat modelling, and decision-making processes.

 To create Connection map, your query must include: